 A risk-taking provocateur and culture curator, Raphael is obsessed with rethinking how culture engages with narrative through experimentation and collaboration.
 He’s constantly dreaming up stories to tell, experiencing other storytellers, and collaborating with diverse minds, ultimately motivated by impact and the many people stories can touch and affect.
 Starting off his career as a performer, Raphael was a working child actor and dancer, appearing in commercials, regional theater productions, guest spots on television shows such as “One Life to Live” and “The View,” and live events at venues such as the Mercedes-Benz Superdome, Madison Square Garden, and Radio City Music Hall.
 His passion for performing slowly evolved into a passion for creating, beginning with his work as a choreographer where he has served as choreographer, movement director, and creative director on music videos, commercials, films, theater, and live events, all leading to his current work as a Producer.
-Raphael has served as an Associate Producer with Cody Lassen and Associates (recent projects include What The Constitution Means to Me, Tootsie, Alice By Heart, The Flamingo Kid, The Band’s Visit) for the past few years.
 With The Misfits he has developed original plays by some of the most exciting young talent working in theatre today including BRO LYFE by Justin Kuritzkes and HOUSE PLANT by Sarah Einspanier.
-Currently, Raphael is developing a TV series and a feature film with a writing partner, in addition to some other projects where he is serving as a producer.
+Additionally, Raphael is developing a TV series and a feature film with a writing partner, along with some other projects where he is serving as a producer.
 He’s a graduate of NYU’s Tisch School of the Arts.

 REBECCA CRIGLER (Producing Director)